 Design

-The UAE Thawb is floor length with the front and back centre panels (bidinah meaning body) cut from one piece, folded at the neckline.
+The UAE thawb is floor length with the front and back centre panels (bidinah meaning body) cut from one piece, folded at the neckline.

 The sleeves (ajnab meaning sides) are enlarged to appear like rectangular panels similar to and attached to the centre panel.
 It usually extends to the hipline in one piece of fabric folded at the neckline

-The lower side panels (gores) are made of two or more rectangles that run from the front to the back of the centre panels and are separated from the sleeves by an enlarged gusset(al-Bat), usually made from a contrasting fabric.
+The lower side panels (gores) are made of two or more rectangles that run from the front to the back of the centre panels and are separated from the sleeves by an enlarged gusset(al-bat), usually made from a contrasting fabric.

-The neckline (al Halj) is an open square shape with an embroidered axis below.
+The neckline (al halj) is an open square shape with an embroidered axis below.
 This sets it apart from thawbs from Iraq, Kuwait and Qatar which have a fitted neckline with a central buttoned slit.

 The tail or train (al thayl) is three pieces of cloth sewn to the back hem of the garment.
 The centrepiece is the same width as the centre panel of the main garment.
 The length varies but is usually equal to that of the lower side panels.
 The other two panels are attached on either side of the centre panel and are often triangular in shape creating a pointed end.

-Close up of traditional Thawb wa Kandurah ensemble imnaqad, UAE Al Ain 1968.
+Close up of traditional Thawb wa kandurah ensemble imnaqad, UAE Al Ain 1968.
 From the Zay Collection.

 Types of thawbs

-• Thawb Nil: the simplest version made out of dark Indigo fabric used by brides before the wedding night.
-The Indigo wears off on the skin after a few days of wearing, and when it is washed away it helps give the bride’s body a lighter, brighter appearance.
+• Thawb nil: the simplest version made out of dark indigo fabric used by brides before the wedding night.
+The indigo wears off on the skin after a few days of wearing, and when it is washed away it helps give the bride’s body a lighter, brighter appearance.

-• Thawb Bu tilah: (also known as Bu tayilah, Bu al-rubu, Bu al-rubiyat) made from a light polka-dotted cotton fabric, used at home while doing household chores, during prayer time or for sleeping.
+• Thawb bu tilah: (also known as bu tayilah, bu al-rubu, bu al-rubiyat) made from a light polka-dotted cotton fabric, used at home while doing household chores, during prayer time or for sleeping.

 • Thawb inmaqad: made from light tulle and decorated with silver dots.

-• Thawb imfahah: the different panels of the Thawb are cut into segments and are often made from different fabrics creating vertical lines.
+• Thawb imfahah: the different panels of the thawb are cut into segments and are often made from different fabrics creating vertical lines.

 • Thawb imyaza: the central panel is one segment, but the sleeves and lower side panels are divided into a number of horizontal panels creating lines, about four fingers wide, at the shoulder, waist and knee level.

-• Thawb Riyasi/ri’asi: decorated with gold ornamentation.
+• Thawb riyasi/ri’asi: decorated with gold ornamentation.

-• Thawb thayl: a Thawb with a tail/train.
+• Thawb thayl: a thawb with a tail/train.

 • Thawb teli: decorated with teli work.

-Model wearing traditional silver studded dress ensemble Thawb wa Kandurah & shalyah imnaqad, UAE Al Ain 1986.
+Model wearing traditional silver studded dress ensemble thawb wa kandurah & shalyah imnaqad, UAE Al Ain 1986.
 From the Zay Collection

-Social practice of wearing a Thawb
+Social practice of wearing a thawb

 Elaborately decorated and vibrantly coloured thawbs are used for ceremonial occasions like weddings.
 The more subdued black thawbs are worn in public to signify conservatism, compliance with tradition, and austerity.

-A Thawb is generally worn over a Qamis or Kandurah, but it can be worn on its own in private, especially during hot weather.
+A thawb is generally worn over a qamis or kandurah, but it can be worn on its own in private, especially during hot weather.
 The garment is spacious and does not cling to the body.
 When the wide sleeves catch the breeze, it keeps the wearer cool.

-An increase in wealth and exposure to other cultures in the latter part of the 20th century changed the way the Thawb was worn.
-Introduced in the early 1980s, the abaya slowly replaced the Thawb as a mode of concealment.
-The black abaya replaced the black Thawb, and the women started wearing an abaya over a more vibrant Thawb when in public.
+An increase in wealth and exposure to other cultures in the latter part of the 20th century changed the way the thawb was worn.
+Introduced in the early 1980s, the abaya slowly replaced the thawb as a mode of concealment.
+The black abaya replaced the black thawb, and the women started wearing an abaya over a more vibrant thawb when in public.

-The introduction of modern clothing and the use of air-conditioning in buildings eliminated the use of a Thawb at home.
+The introduction of modern clothing and the use of air-conditioning in buildings eliminated the use of a thawb at home.
 It was not needed to keep cool and it was too cumbersome for the modern lifestyle.
-Instead, the Thawb became a symbol of the formal traditional dress of the country and was only used in public at official gatherings and celebrations such as weddings.
+Instead, the thawb became a symbol of the formal traditional dress of the country and was only used in public at official gatherings and celebrations such as weddings.

-Evolution o the Thawb
+Evolution o the thawb

-Up to the 1960s the Thawb was a very simple garment made from Gauze cotton or nylon net fabrics with only a few simple lines of teli on the neckline.
-In the early 1970s a simple square dress, known in the region as the ‘UAE Thawb’ became very popular.
+Up to the 1960s the thawb was a very simple garment made from gauze cotton or nylon net fabrics with only a few simple lines of teli on the neckline.
+In the early 1970s a simple square dress, known in the region as the ‘UAE thawb’ became very popular.
 The availability of wider width imported fabric did away with the more traditional three panelled garments.
 Foreign tailors who did not understand the traditional tailoring methods started working in the UAE.

 They simply folded the fabric to create a front and back with a neckline cut on the fold.
 The sides were stitched from the hip to the lower hemline leaving wide openings for the arms, doing away with the large sleeves.
 As a result of new wealth and modern tailoring shops geared towards mass-production, the embellishment around the neckline became more elaborate, reaching lower down the front of the garment and including rich embroidery patterns.

-During the 1980s matching Satin-silk and chiffon-silk became popular and was used to produce complementary sets of opaque kandurahs with sheer thawbs in the same fabric design.
+During the 1980s matching satin-silk and chiffon-silk became popular and was used to produce complementary sets of opaque kandurahs with sheer thawbs in the same fabric design.
 Matching embroidery was added to the neckline and the cuffs, creating ensembles.
-During this time it also became fashionable to cut wide and lower necklines for the thawbs revealing more of the embroidered neck and front area of the Kandurah underneath.
+During this time it also became fashionable to cut wide and lower necklines for the thawbs revealing more of the embroidered neck and front area of the kandurah underneath.

-The matching ensembles did away with the tradition of wearing a Thawb on its own, and in the 1990s the two garments were merged at the neckline creating a double-layered garment.
-Inspired by international interest in the kaftan style dress, UAE women continued to modernise their traditional outfit by adapting the Kandurah to resemble a short-sleeved or sleeveless slip dress worn underneath a matching Thawb-style outer layer.
+The matching ensembles did away with the tradition of wearing a thawb on its own, and in the 1990s the two garments were merged at the neckline creating a double-layered garment.
+Inspired by international interest in the kaftan style dress, UAE women continued to modernise their traditional outfit by adapting the kandurah to resemble a short-sleeved or sleeveless slip dress worn underneath a matching thawb-style outer layer.
 The decorative embroidery also set itself free from the neckline to cover different areas of the garment such as the lower hem, the entire front of the garment and the sleeves.

 Distinct display of social status and opulence.
 The Shaylah Imaqidah acquired by the Zay Collection from Abdullah Khunji.
 Abu Dhabi 1980s